univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Offboard

 Offboarding is done through API calls made by *Blade Runner* to JAMF Pro.
-The user selects an offboarding configuration file and that file is sent to JAMF Pro as an XML string.
+The user selects an [offboarding configuration file](#offboard-configuration) and that file is sent as an XML string to JAMF Pro.

 ## Enroll